Introduction to Indiana Slots Return-To-Player

 Indiana has no theoretical payout limits.
 However monthly and annual return statistics are publicly available for commercial casinos.
 Neither theoretical payout nor return statistics are available for Indiana’s tribal casino.

-The gap in data is from when Indiana’s casinos closed for two full months, April and May in 2020, as a public health response to the pandemic.
+The gap in data is from when Indiana’s casinos closed for two full months as a public health response to the pandemic.

 All Indiana casinos have player win percentage from about 89% to just over 92%, or a range of around 3%.
 Within that range, most casinos are usually quite consistent regarding their monthly player win percentage for the last two years and more.